dimitymiller/cac-openset/README.md

 ## Pre-trained Models
 The models used for evaluation in our paper can be found in the 'networks/weights/' folder of the repository.

-The weights are stored in the following format:

-	CAC-trained open set classifiers:
+CAC-trained open set classifier weights are stored as:

 	datasetName/datasetName_trialNumber_CACclassifierAnchorLoss.pth

-	Cross-entropy-trained (CE) closed set classifiers:
+Cross-entropy-trained (CE) closed set classifier weights are stored as:

 	datasetName/datasetName_trialNumber_closedSetClassifier.pth

 where:

-	*datasetName* is one of: MNIST, SVHN, CIFAR10, CIFAR+10, CIFAR+50, TinyImageNet
+* `datasetName` is one of: MNIST, SVHN, CIFAR10, CIFAR+10, CIFAR+50, TinyImageNet

-	*trialNumber* can be trial 0-4.
+* `trialNumber` can be trial 0-4.

 ## Training
 ### Known/unknown class splits
 The known/unknown class split for each dataset corresponds to 'trial' files.

-These files can be found in 'datasets/datasetName/class_splits/' where *datasetName* is one of: MNIST, SVHN, CIFAR10, CIFAR+10, CIFAR+50, TinyImageNet.
+These files can be found in `datasets/datasetName/class_splits/trialNumber.json` where `datasetName` is MNIST, SVHN, CIFAR10, CIFAR+10, CIFAR+50 or TinyImageNet.

-The trial file is saved as a json file in the format 'trialNumber.json'.

 Each trial file contains a dictionary that holds the known/unknown class split information.
-For example, 'CIFAR10/0.json' contains:
+For example, `CIFAR10/class_splits/0.json` contains:

 ```{python}
 {"Known": [6, 8, 2, 4, 9, 3], "Unknown": [1, 5, 7, 0]}